Achievable logoAchievable logo

 Social science

-The second passage that you will come upon is always the social science passage.
+The second passage you’ll see is always the social science passage.

 1. The character’s background